-Coordinator: Dr. Erwan Engel Institut National De Recherche Pour L'agriculture, L'alimentation Et L'environnement

-UR370 QuaPA, MASS group / 63122 Saint-Genès-Champanelle - FRANCE Tel : +33(0)473624589 Email: erwan.engel@inrae.fr
+Coordinator: Dr. Erwan Engel Institut National De Recherche Pour L'agriculture, L'alimentation Et L'environnement UR370 QuaPA, MASS group / 63122 Saint-Genès-Champanelle - FRANCE Tel : +33(0)473624589 Email: erwan.engel@inrae.fr

-SAFFI: SAFE FOOD FOR INFANTS IN CHINA AND THE EU [H2020 PROJECT]
+SAFFI: SAFE FOOD FOR INFANTS IN THE EU AND CHINA [H2020 PROJECT]

 The SAFFI project is one of the 3 projects selected within the framework of the European Horizon 2020 call for projects SFS-37-2019 "Integrated approaches for food safety along the food chain" concerning research and innovation actions.
-This project, coordinated by the Inra QuaPA Quality Research Unit for Animal Products, aims to develop an integrated approach to improve the identification, assessment, detection and mitigation of risks linked to microbiological and chemical hazards throughout strongly monitored and regulated given the vulnerability of its target population: infants.
+This project, coordinated by the INRAE QuaPA Quality Research Unit for Animal Products, aims to develop an integrated approach to improve the identification, assessment, detection and mitigation of risks linked to microbiological and chemical hazards throughout the food chain in Europe and China.

-SAFFI project focuses on infant food which needs to be carefully and
+SAFFI project focuses on infant food which needs to be carefully and strongly monitored and regulated given the vulnerability of its target population: infants.

-SAFFI will develop and / or improve the multi-stakeholder surveillance system in the infant food sector by integrating the tools and methods for detecting and managing risks from primary production to the consumer, and to develop a system decision support to guide stakeholders in risk management.
+SAFFI will develop and / or improve the multi-stakeholder surveillance system in the infant food sector by integrating the tools and methods for detecting and managing risks from primary production to the consumer, and to develop decision support system to guide stakeholders in risk management.

-Beginning of the project: April 2020 Duration of the project: 4 years
+Beginning of the project: September 2020 Duration of the project: 4 years (until August 2024)